 Charles Burchatt (1816 – 1875)

-The shop was at 9 Church Street, which dates from the 17th century although it has a Georgian frontage.
-The photograph on the right above shows how this shop looked in October 2008.
-The son Charles also grew up to became a baker with his parents from the late 1850s and then took over the business after his father’s death in 1875.
+Their shop was at 9 Church Street, which dates from the 17th century although it has a Georgian frontage.
+The photograph shows how this shop looked in October 2008.
+Son Charles also grew up to became a baker with his parents from the late 1850s and then took over the business after his father’s death in 1875.
 After Charles’ own death in 1890, the shop was briefly taken over by his sister Elizabeth, who in 1865 had married George Wyeth, a currier (tanner) by trade.
 By 1891 the Wyeths have a Draper’s shop around the corner at 85 High Street, and the Church Street baker & pork butcher’s shop in Church Street is now being run by Alfred Joseph Ames, who does not appear to be related.

-Charles died aged only 59 on 11 September 1875 and was buried at Nightingale Cemetery Godalming five days later.
-Harriet followed him to the same cemetery just five years later.
-In this peaceful cemetery there is a large family grave which contains most of this part of the family; sons Charles & Edward Burchatt, daughters Mary Ann Burchatt & Elizabeth Wyeth and grandson George Edward Wyeth.
-Elizabeth Wyeth’s husband George is buried in the same cemetery, but in a grave shared with his parents; Daniel Wyeth and Charlotte Roberts.
+Charles who died aged on 11 September 1875 was only 59 and was then buried at Nightingale Cemetery Godalming five days later.
+His wife Harriet followed him to the same cemetery just five years later.
+In this peaceful cemetery there is a large family grave which contains most of this part of the family; including sons Charles & Edward Burchatt, daughters Mary Ann Burchatt & Elizabeth Wyeth and grandson George Edward Wyeth.
+Elizabeth Wyeth’s husband George is also buried in the same cemetery, but in a grave shared with his parents; Daniel Wyeth and Charlotte Roberts.

 Many thanks go to Ann Laver of Godalming Museum and Joanna Cadisch for help & assistance with this article.